-For family members live in care offers immense peace of mind.
+For family members one of the advantages of home care is increased peace of mind.
 Having someone in the house 24/7 ensures that you are safe, secure and looked after at all times.

 It can also prevent accidents and falls.
 Live in carers can be proactive and liaise with healthcare professionals, so any illness or issues can be quickly picked up and dealt with in good time.